 We have over 15 years of success helping professionals like you find their next job opportunity as we make your job search as smooth as possible.
 We aim to be a useful resource for you, making every effort to understand what you want from your next job opportunity as we can offer salary guidance, help with your interview preparation, and negotiate salary offers on your behalf.
 When you have accepted an offer you are happy with, we will stay in touch to ensure you are fully prepared for your first day and beyond at your new job.

-As a REC member, we actively commit to providing a high-level customer service through honesty, transparency, and integrity.
+We actively commit to providing a high-level customer service through honesty, transparency, and integrity.
 Our approach is a friendly and professional service, and always in total confidence.

 We work with employers of all sizes across all industries who hire Microsoft, SAP and IT Sales Specialists which means we can offer job opportunities from a wide range of employers.